 To calculate Debt to Asset Ratio, divide debt by total assets.
 The lower the number the less assets funded by debt.
-The Port's 2021 target is 46.5 percent.

 Understanding Data: The higher the ratio, the greater risk will be associated with the Port's operation.
-In addition, high debt to assets ratio may indicate low borrowing capacity, which in turn will lower the Port's financial flexibility.
+In addition, a high debt to assets ratio may indicate low borrowing capacity, which in turn will lower the Port's financial flexibility.